Lukeajmitchell56/IronWorkFitness/README.md

 The presentation of the site will be relatively spread out and easy for the user of the website to digest, and make the UX as clean and clear as possible.

+## Skeleton Plane:

+The landing page will have a master image of somebody performing an exercise, along with a 'Sign Up' button and a motivational quote.

+Further down the page, brief information about the offering of classes to members will be shown, along with a link to the gallery page if the user wishes to view the images taken at the gym.

+Reviews will be shown next to stock photos of people on the classes page, to entice the user into following in their words, and starting a class, whether through a membership or not.

+The gallery page will consist of images of people having fun and working out at the gym.
+This may potentially motivate members to sign up.

+Top priority content will be at the top of each page, as this is the information that is most important for the user to see.

+## Surface Plane:

+Information will be contextual to each page, starting with the most important information at the top of each page of the site.

+Colors of the site will be dark grey, off white and light blue.
+This should provide a good amount of color without overwhelming the site with color and making for a bad user experience.

+I plan to use the fonts 'Bebas Neue' and 'Noto Sans SC' for the website.
+I feel the Bebas Neue provides a nice heading, and the Noto Sans SC is a simplistic text for paragraphs etc.

 ## Images used and sources I got them from:

 #### Image Name |           Photographer Name           | Link to Photo

 hero.jpg      | Photo by Anastase Maragos on Unsplash      | https://unsplash.com/photos/9dzWZQWZMdE

 class.jpg     | Photo by Andrea Piacquadio from Pexels     | https://www.pexels.com/photo/selective-focus-photography-of-woman-in-white-sports-brassiere-standing-near-woman-sitting-on-pink-yoga-mat-864939/

 weight.jpg    | Photo by Pixabay from Pexels               | https://www.pexels.com/photo/adult-athlete-body-bodybuilding-414029/

+space.png     | Image by Shafin_Protic on Pixabay          | https://pixabay.com/vectors/covid-19-corona-awareness-epidemic-5306538/

+sanitiser.png | Image by HaticeEROL on Pixabay             | https://pixabay.com/illustrations/hand-sanitizer-corona-covid-19-4978511/

+mask.png      | Image by febrianes86 on Pixabay            | https://pixabay.com/vectors/face-mask-mask-coronavirus-covid-19-5562104/

+roll.png      | Image by dapple-designers on Pixabay       | https://pixabay.com/illustrations/toilet-paper-paper-roll-toilet-5000684/